All Episodes

 We thought we were totally capable of handling whatever demand we got.

-Anyway, we have now begun the restocking process, and if you have been trying to purchase whatever your favorite flavor of two of by tea is and been greeted with that dreaded sold out, please come back.
+And if you have been trying to purchase whatever your favorite flavor of 2FIT is and been greeted with that dreaded sold out, please come back.

 Well, it's time to go back.

-From the New York Times.
+From the New York Times, just get this story.

 Repeated polling has found a racial gap in the races for mayor and controller of New York City.

-Black voters are far more likely than whites to view Elliott Spitzer and Wiener favorably.
+Black voters are far more likely than whites to view Elliott Spitzer and Weiner favorably and more likely to say they deserve a second chance.

 The statistical evidence is reinforced on the campaign trail.

-What's so hard to comprehend about anything that called a guy a Republican?
+What's so hard to comprehend about that?

 Weiner and client number nine can do anything and be cheered in a New York audience if a Republican is also up there on the stage.